MLGeophysics/community/docs/contributing.md

 for your contribution and create a new file.
 Want to create a new section (a new tab on the menu bar)?
 Then simply make a new directory in the docs directory.

-Add your content in markdown, commit your changes, and wait a few minutes for ReadTheDocs to deploy the website.
+Add your content in markdown, commit your changes, and wait a few minutes for Travis-CI to deploy the website.

 ## On Your Own Machine